Pedulla and No. 21 Virginia Tech host Boston College

 Virginia Tech Hokies (11-1, 1-0 ACC) at Boston College Eagles (6-6, 0-1 ACC)

+The Eagles are 4-2 on their home court.
+Boston College is fifth in the ACC in team defense, allowing 67.1 points while holding opponents to 43.7% shooting.

 The Hokies play their first true road game after going 11-1 with a 3-1 record in neutral-site games to start the season.
-Virginia Tech scores 76.3 points while outscoring opponents by 14.0 points per game.
+Virginia Tech ranks fourth in the ACC with 14.8 assists per game led by Pedulla averaging 4.0.

+The Eagles and Hokies meet Wednesday for the first time in ACC play this season.

-TOP PERFORMERS: Makai Ashton-Langford is averaging 10.6 points for the Eagles.
+TOP PERFORMERS: T.J.
+Bickerstaff is averaging 6.6 points and 7.3 rebounds for the Eagles.
 Jaeden Zackery is averaging 11.3 points over the last 10 games for Boston College.

-Justyn Mutts is averaging 12.8 points, 7.8 rebounds, 3.5 assists and 1.7 steals for the Hokies.
-Hunter Cattoor is averaging 2.2 made 3-pointers over the last 10 games for Virginia Tech.
+Pedulla is scoring 17.3 points per game with 3.5 rebounds and 4.0 assists for the Hokies.
+Grant Basile is averaging 14 points, 5.6 rebounds and 1.9 blocks over the past 10 games for Virginia Tech.

 LAST 10 GAMES: Eagles: 4-6, averaging 61.7 points, 30.9 rebounds, 8.5 assists, 6.2 steals and 4.0 blocks per game while shooting 40.8% from the field.
 Their opponents have averaged 66.2 points per game.